Best Frontend Frameworks of 2021

-You can use Backbone.js to build client-side web applications and mobile applications in an adequately structured and organized format.
+You can use it to build client-side web applications and mobile applications in an adequately structured and organized format.
 Moreover, it promises to provide an efficient design with less code.

-Jack Lukic built semantic UI, and its initial version was released in 2014.
-The front-end framework is almost the same as Bootstrap designed for theming.
+Jack Lukic built Semantic UI, and its initial version was released in 2014.
+This frontend framework is almost the same as Bootstrap designed for theming.
 It is backed up by LESS and jQuery.
-It has a built-in semantic component that allows building attractive and responsive layouts utilizing HTML.
+It has a built-in Semantic component that allows building attractive and responsive layouts utilizing HTML.

 |Pros of Semantic UI||Cons of Semantic UI|

 ► A vast variety of themes are available.

 ► Less browser compatibility.

 When to use Semantic UI?

 If you want a compact design with a lightweight structure, then you should go with Semantic UI.